acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 ## Sidebar

 * Uses:
-    + Standard way of using Acrolinx in a stand-alone application.
+    + Standard way of using Acrolinx in a standalone application.
     + Technically similar to [Interactive Direct (Sidebar)](#sidebar---interactive-direct).
 * Connection:
     + Direct